 Is Leesa or Purple better for side sleepers?

-Leesa, for most side sleepers.
+Leesa, for most side sleepers under 180 lbs.
 The softer foam cradles shoulders and hips more gently.
-Purple works too, especially for heavier side sleepers (180+ lbs) who need more support — but the grid can feel firm against bony shoulders for lighter people.
+Purple works too, especially for heavier side sleepers who need more support, but the grid can feel firm against bony shoulders for lighter people.

 Does Purple really sleep cooler than Leesa?

 Yes, noticeably.
-It's not marketing — the grid literally has open air channels.
+It's not marketing.
+The grid literally has open air channels that allow continuous airflow.
 Leesa is a solid slab of foam.
 The temperature difference is real and significant, especially in summer or for anyone who naturally sleeps warm.

 Which one lasts longer?

 Purple's grid material holds its shape better than Leesa's foam over time.
-Both have 10-year warranties, but Purple's construction is more resistant to the body impressions that plague memory foam mattresses after year 3-4.
+Both have 10-year warranties, but Purple's construction is more resistant to the body impressions that develop in memory foam after year 3 or 4.

 Is there something better than both?

 For long-term support and cooling, yes.
 Coil-based hybrids outperform both pure foam (Leesa) and grid (Purple) in durability and airflow.
-The Saatva Classic is what I ended up switching to after testing both — coil-on-coil construction, 365-night trial, and better edge support than either.
-It's more expensive, but it's the last mattress I plan to buy for a while.
+The Saatva Classic is what I ended up switching to after testing both.
+Coil-on-coil construction, 365-night trial, and better edge support than either.
+It's more expensive, but it's the last mattress most people need to buy for a long time.

 - Puffy vs Purple